 Stephen O'Brien, the U.N.
 Under Secretary General for Humanitarian Affairs, said on Aug.
 7 that the situation in the Central African Republic had deteriorated to the point that "the early warning signs of genocide" were there.
-That a U.N. official is using the "g" word to describe the violence in the country is significant, given that fears of genocide has provoked intervention before, last in 2013.
-O'Brien called for a bolstering of the Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA), which currently comprises around 12,500 peacekeepers.
-He also noted that in Bangassou, in the country's south, some 2,000 Muslim Central Africans that had taken refuge at a church more than three months ago are at risk of being massacred by Christian militants who have surrounded them.
-Bangassou has been the site of recent instability, and at least 3 U.N. peacekeepers had been killed there as of the end of July.
+It is the first time that the United Nations has used the "g" word to describe the violence in the country.
+O'Brien then called for a bolstering of the Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA), which currently comprises around 12,500 peacekeepers.
+He also noted that in Bangassou, in the country's south, some 2,000 Muslim Central Africans that had taken refuge at a church more than three months ago are currently surrounded by Christian militants wanting to massacre them.
+Bangassou has been the site of recent instability, and at least 3 U.N. peacekeepers had been killed there as of the end of July....